binaris/functions-examples/python-crud-google-spreadsheet/README.md

 # Code Style Checks

-Proposed changes should adhere to the python [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide, and can be checked using pycodestyle.
+Proposed changes should adhere to the Python [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide, and can be checked using pylint.

 ```bash
 # Install pylint